Yeeb1/shelf/configs/README.md

-[+] export-krbcc - Set the KRB5CCNAME environment variable to a Kerberos ticket file [+] ffuf_vhost - FFUF for VHost fuzzing with the Jhaddix wordlist [+] ffuf_vhost_quick - Quick FFUF for VHost fuzzing with a smaller wordlist [+] genhosts - Generate and append to /etc/hosts using netexec for a given IP address and print updated file [+] ips - Show global scope IP addresses for all interfaces [+] ligolo-server - Set up the Ligolo tunneling server [+] nmap_default - Run a default TCP Nmap scan and save results in ./nmap [+] nmap_list - Run a full Nmap scan on a list of IPs from a file [+] nmap_udp - Run a default UDP Nmap scan and save results in ./nmap [+] ntlmsum - Compute the NTLM hash of a given password [+] rdp - Run RDP with credentials or NTLM hash
+[+] export-krbcc - Set the KRB5CCNAME environment variable to a Kerberos ticket file [+] ffuf_vhost - FFUF for VHost fuzzing with the Jhaddix wordlist [+] ffuf_vhost_quick - Quick FFUF for VHost fuzzing with a smaller wordlist [+] genhosts - Generate and append to /etc/hosts using netexec for a given IP address and print new entries [+] ips - Show global scope IP addresses for all interfaces [+] ligolo-server - Set up the Ligolo tunneling server [+] nmap_default - Run a default TCP Nmap scan and save results in ./nmap [+] nmap_list - Run a full Nmap scan on a list of IPs from a file [+] nmap_udp - Run a default UDP Nmap scan and save results in ./nmap [+] ntlmsum - Compute the NTLM hash of a given password [+] phpcmd - Drops a php webshell in the current directory [+] rdp - Run RDP with credentials or NTLM hash
 [+] rdp_noauth - Connect to RDP without authentication (for unauthenticated access) [+] responder_dump - Extract NTLM hashes from Responder logs and save them to a file [+] rock_john - Run John the Ripper using the RockYou wordlist [+] sshportfwd - Print information about SSH port forwarding (local, remote, and dynamic)
 ```